NonaSuomy/nonasuomy.github.io/_posts/2017-09-04-import-zfs-to-rockstor.md

 Storage => Pools => Create Pool

-Select options and name fresh attached drive, should see it show up under /mnt2/BTRFSPOOL001/
+Select options and name fresh attached drive, should see it show up under /mnt2/BTRFSPOOL001/ or whatever it was named.

 ```
 df -h